 To diagnose a concussion, doctors need to make sure brain structures are not damaged.
 The use of CT, MRI, or both may be needed.
 If there is no structural brain damage, only the symptoms need be treated.

 Treatment for postconcussion syndrome is based on the severity of the symptoms.
 Rest and close observation are important.
 If symptoms worsen, people who have had a concussion should be taken to the doctor or hospital for evaluation.
+Athletes who have had concussions should return to play gradually, after specific steps in their rehabilitation.

 People who experience emotional difficulties may need psychotherapy.